Rrayor/datadiff/README.md

 * If you know Rust, take a look at the open issues, or if you have your own improvement ideas, open a Pull Request.
 * Don't be afraid to flex your proficiency in Rust or software-development in general, but please provide the rest of us some good descriptions of what you have done, or point us in the direction of some of the sources, you've learnt from.
 We can all learn from each other.
 * If you find the tool helpful, maybe share it with others, who are in need of something like this 😊

+## Technical guidelines
+Please try to follow some technicalities.
+If there is an issue, the branch is made for, it should contain its identifier and the branch name should hint at what the code should solve.

+* Name your branches following these patterns:
+  * 'feature/`{identifier-of-issue}`*': For changes that add new functionality to the software
+  * 'bugfix/`{identifier-of-issue}`*': For changes that fix or improve existing functionality
+* Commit messages should start with `#{identifier-of-issue}` if they are part of solving a Github issue.

 ## Quality guidelines
 Here are some pointers for software quality: